JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 ##### Changed on both sides

-this happens when a merge is performed where a file was changed on both sides: source and destination
+This happens when a merge is performed where a file was changed on both sides: source and destination

 ```bash
 cm switch /main